jayborkar/K-Nearest-Neighbor-Classifier/README.md

 I have used the 4 classes (’alt.atheism’,’talk.religion.misc’,’comp.graphics’,’sci.space’) among the original 20 classes.

 Make a folder called hw1student and add features.py, train.pkl, test.pkl, knn.ipynb and knn-test.ipnb files in that folder.
-Make a new folder in this hw1student folder name it cs536-1, add -init-.py and make a new folder in this cs536-1 folder and name it models.
-Add k-nearest-neigbhor.py in this folder.
+Make a new folder in this hw1student folder name it cs536-1, add a blank -init-.py and make a new folder in this cs536-1 folder and name it models.
+Add -init-.py and k-nearest-neigbhor.py files in this folder.

 Run: hw1student → python features.py